jserot/rfsm-light/TROUBLESHOOTING.md

-Many problems can be diagnosed by launching the application from a command line interpreter ("console", "terminal", ...) and inspecting the trace/debug messages.
+Problems can be diagnosed by launching the application from a command line interpreter ("console", "terminal", ...) and inspecting the trace/debug messages.
 - under Windows
   - open a terminal (console, PowerShell, Cygwin, MSYS, ...)